Boosting your Immunity with Thai soups, like Tom Kai Gha, can help save you from the flu shot needle

 To this day, I crave Thai food… Thai soups, Thai noodles, Thai spring roles, etc… and to this day, I try just about anything.
 I know I dislike olives, and the taste of celery, if too strong, is a major turn-off, but I’ll pretty much eat anything!

-Now is the time to start getting your immune system ready for the Winter.
+Now is the time to start preparing your immune system for the Winter.
 Instead of flu shots, try consuming 1 bowl of Tom Kha Gai per week.
 If you pair that with a healthy Green Smoothie, you will be amazed!